bishald0013/Bubble-sort-algorithm/README.md

 ### To run this project
     download the project file
-    run the index.html on your live server
+    run the index.html file on your live server